 As was mentioned from the start, Indivisible's gameplay is very much inspired by that of Valkyrie Profile, combining platforming elements with an action-oriented combat system that places heavy emphasis on racking up combos to maximize damage, with each of the four party characters assigned to a single button and doing differing attacks depending upon the direction pressed on the D-pad or analog stick during their attack.
 This operates on a time scale somewhat similar to the Active Time Battle from the Final Fantasy series, with a character able to perform an attack at any time they have a pip, and others on their team able to attack during their "turn" to create longer combos (which applies to both the player and enemies).
 Any time a turn isn't happening, pips will steadily regenerate, with the exact rate depending upon the character.

-However, Indivisible takes the idea and incorporates a lot of fighting game paradigms in as well - enemy attacks can be blocked by pressing a character's button (or a left shoulder button to have the entire party block), and perfectly-timed blocks will not only significantly reduce damage taken (and prevent death even if an attack would normally deplete a character's HP) , but build special meter too.
-Meter, in turn, can be used as in a fighter, letting a character perform a powerful attack (and more bars spent equalling more damage) or utilize Ajna's inherent ability to heal the party and revive fallen members.
+However, Indivisible takes the idea and incorporates a lot of fighting game paradigms in as well - enemy attacks can be blocked by pressing a character's button, or a left shoulder button to have the entire party block at once.
+Perfectly-timed blocks (pressing the button the instant an attack would connect) grant a number of benefits - at lower defense levels they will significantly reduce damage taken, build special meter and prevent KO even if a character would normally be reduced to 0 HP from an attack.
+At higher levels they become even better, letting the player completely negate the attack and actually restore a small amount of health for each perfect block.
+Meter, in turn, can be used as in a fighter, letting a character perform a powerful attack (with more bars spent generally resulting in a more powerful attack) or utilize Ajna's inherent ability to heal the party and revive fallen members.
 Careful meter management quickly becomes a part of the overall strategy, especially as unblocked attacks can quickly devastate your party.

 Indivisible does a great job diversifying its cast as well - there are a total of twenty-five playable characters, and each has unique mechanics and abilities to experiment with.
 For example, Dhar's down-attack lets him store energy to power up his other two attacks (indicated by up to twelve rocks hovering around his person, which humorously persist even in cutscenes).
 Razmi's down-attack can "Hex" enemies, slowing and causing them to take more damage for a short time, while Ginseng and Honey's main attack powers up their up-attack, which not only does damage but heals the party without having to spend meter.
 A lot of the fun of the game is trying out each of the new characters you recruit, and as only a handful of them are strictly required, going searching for more is always a thrill in itself.